 simultaneously during the transition), or because I am planning a different

 In some cases, removing the prefix was not possible because the name was

 already taken.
-This is for example the case of
+This is the case with

-SimpleIdentity needs to be taken first as a successor to
+be used first as a successor to

 Identity and the name to be

-So in Nette 4 only
+So in Nette 4, only

 IResponse will remain prefixed, as a reminder of a bygone era.
 And